Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

-Just, yeah, Alex just calm down.
+Just, yeah, Alex, just calm down.
 You're just very extra, and it doesn't need to be all that.

 #### JONNY